 Non-Compete Agreements

 A non-compete agreement restricts a former employee from working for a competitor or starting a competing business for a specified period within a defined geographic area.
-Courts scrutinize non-competes more heavily than other restrictive covenants because they directly limit a person’s ability to earn a living.
-To be enforceable, a non-compete must be reasonable in three dimensions: duration, geographic scope, and the activities restricted.
+Courts have always scrutinized non-competes more heavily than other restrictive covenants because, as partial restraints of trade, they directly limit a person’s right to work and earn a living.
+Minnesota courts have long described such contracts as “looked upon with disfavor, cautiously considered, and carefully scrutinized” (Bennett v.
+Storz Broadcasting Co., 270 Minn.
+525, 134 N.W.2d 892 (1965)).

 Non-Solicitation Agreements